-We grabbed dinner and a couple of drinks at the Cheah Brewing Company.
+We grabbed dinner and a couple of drinks at the Cheaha Brewing Company.
 The food was hearty, tasty and the beer was outstanding!

 In addition, Anniston is home to the world’s largest office chair, which serves as an advertisement for a local business.

 Our first stop on the drive south was Horseshoe Bend National Military Park.
 I will be honest… I am a bit of an US military history buff, but I had never heard of this Alabama national parks site or of Horseshoe Bend, not even in passing.

 The battle occurred March 27, 1814, and was the final battle in the Creek Indian War.
 The Creek Indian War does not get a lot of play in US history books because it was primarily a civil war among the Creek Nation, but also because it was considered part of the War of 1812 by proxy.

 Essentially, 1,000 Red Stick Creeks holed up on a peninsula in the horseshoe bend of the Tallapoosa River, using the river and a barricade across the narrowest part of the peninsula as fortifications.
 About 3,300 troops under the command of General Andrew Jackson attacked and killed around 800 of the 1,000 Red Stick warriors.
 Jackson’s troops lost fewer than 50 men, with another 150 or so wounded.